fmoor/edgedb-docs/doc/edgeql/types.rst

 * Meta-types_

-    :eql:kw:`SET-OF` and :eql:type:`any` type annotations used
+    :eql:type:`SET-OF`, :eql:type:`OPTIONAL`, and :eql:type:`any`
-    for function signatures.
+    type annotations used for function signatures.

 Scalar types